s2t2/tweet-data-2020/README.md

 The data is stored here separately for sharing purposes, while the code can be found [here](https://github.com/s2t2/tweet-analysis-2020).

-If you are a researcher interested in using our data, we would be happy to invite you to access the full dataset in our shared Google BigQuery data environment.

 # Data Dictionary

 ## Tweet Identifiers (Public)